moreati/pikl/README.rst

 ``pikl`` is ultimately derived from Python's ``pickle`` module.
-Although efforts have been made to remove identified security vulnerabilities, it is almost certain that more vulneravilities remain.
+Although efforts have been made to remove identified security vulnerabilities, it is almost certain that other vulnerabilities remain.

 The ``pickle`` module is not intended to be secure against erroneous or maliciously constructed data.
 Never unpickle data received from an